Take a nice, deep breath...

 Overview

-Happier, formally Ten Percent Happier approached Full Nelsen looking to support their upcoming redesign efforts with an equally beautiful updated app experience.
+Happier Meditation, formally Ten Percent Happier approached Full Nelsen looking to support their upcoming redesign efforts with an equally beautiful updated app experience.
 The team had a single designer who had recently moved on to their next role so I took the lead on multiple design and marketing initiatives for multiple product owners and teams.

 Two screenshots of the Ten Percent Happier app, displaying the new logo and their tagline: 'Meditation that meets you where you are.'